crypto101/book/foreword.rst

 The structure of this book is very similar: it starts with very simple primitives, and gradually introduces new ones, demonstrating why they're necessary.
-Eventually, all of this is put together into complete, practical cryptosystems, such as TLS, GPG and OTR.
+Eventually, all of this is put together into complete, practical cryptosystems, such as TLS, GPG and :term:`OTR`.

 The goal of this book is not to make anyone a cryptographer or a security researcher.
 The goal of this book is to understand how complete